Last Updated: April 3rd, 2023

 If you’re looking to take a break from sightseeing in Orange County, find a churro truck and dig in.

-If it’s your first time trying churros in Orange County, I’d recommend starting with Don Churros Gomez in Anaheim (although, really, any local churro truck will do).
+If it’s your first time trying churros, I’d recommend starting with Don Churros Gomez in Anaheim (although, really, any local churro truck will do).

 Explore the Artsy Culture of Costa Mesa

-Tucked away just a mile from the coast, Costa Mesa is a vibrant and eclectic city to explore in Orange County.
+Tucked away just a mile from the coast, Costa Mesa is a vibrant and eclectic city to explore.

-To start off an afternoon in Costa Mesa, I’d recommend walking through LAB Anti-Mall.
+To start an afternoon in Costa Mesa, I’d recommend walking through the LAB Anti-Mall.

-It’s an outdoor area that features trendy fashion boutiques, local restaurants, hair salons, and a record store and art gallery.
+This “anti-mall” has an outdoor layout with trendy fashion boutiques, local restaurants, hair salons, a record store, and an art gallery.

 Get in Touch With Nature

-The center was established in the 1970s and features 18 acres of native plants and animals and is a good place to learn more about the natural history of the area.
+- Shipley Nature Center – Established in the 1970s and featuring 18 acres of native plants and animals, the Shipley Nature Center is a good place to learn more about the natural history of the area.

 Take the Ferry to Balboa Island

-This scenic island is filled with local shops, delicious eateries, and is a popular year-round destination for locals and tourists alike.
+This scenic island is filled with local shops and delicious eateries.
+It’s a popular year-round destination for locals and tourists alike.